lotheac/VictoriaMetrics/docs/vmagent.md

   -maxInsertRequestSize size
-     The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 33554432) -memory.allowedBytes size
+     The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 33554432) -maxLabelValueLen int
+     The maximum length of label values in the accepted time series.
+Validation is applied after global relabeling defined at -remoteWrite.relabelConfig.
+Series, with longer label values are ignored.
+In this case the vm_rows_ignored_total{reason="too_long_label_value"} metric at /metrics page is incremented (default 4096).
+  -maxLabelsPerTimeseries int
+     The maximum number of labels accepted per time series.
+Validation is applied after global relabeling defined at -remoteWrite.relabelConfig.
+Series with superfluous labels are ignored.
+In this case the vm_rows_ignored_total{reason="too_many_labels"} metric at /metrics page is incremented (default 30)
+  -memory.allowedBytes size
      Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from the OS page cache resulting in higher disk IO usage
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0)